Continual Learning with Strong Experience Replay: Experiments

 \subsection{Experimental Setup}

-{\bf Datasets.} The proposed method is evaluated on 5 image classification datasets.
-The {\bf CIFAR100} dataset contains 100 classes and each class has 500 images for training and 100 images for testing.
-The {\bf CIFAR10} dataset has 10 classes and each class consists of 5000 training images and 1000 test images. {\bf TinyImageNet} has 200 classes and it includes 100,000 training images and 10,000 test images in total.
-Both {\bf Permuted MNIST}~\cite{PANS2017_kirkpatrick} and {\bf Rotated MNIST}~\cite{NIPS2017_Lopez} are built upon the MNIST dataset~\cite{MNIST1998}, which has 60,000 training images and 10,000 test images.
+{\bf Datasets.} The proposed method is evaluated on 5 image classification benchmark datasets.
+The {\bf CIFAR100} dataset contains 100 classes and each class has 500 images for training and 100 images for testing. {\bf CIFAR10} dataset has 10 classes, each consisting of 5000 training images and 1000 test images.
+The image size of CIFAR10 and CIFAR100 is $32 \times 32$. {\bf TinyImageNet} has 200 classes and it includes 100,000 training images and 10,000 test images in total, and the image size is $64 \times 64$.
+Both {\bf Permuted MNIST}~\cite{PANS2017_kirkpatrick} and {\bf Rotated MNIST}~\cite{NIPS2017_Lopez} are built upon the MNIST dataset~\cite{MNIST1998}, which has 60,000 training images and 10,000 test images, and the image size is $28 \times 28$.
 Permuted MNIST applies a random permutation to the pixels and Rotated MNIST rotates the digits by a random angle in the interval $[0, \pi)$.
 In our experiments, CIFAR10, CIFAR100, and TinyImageNet are used to evaluate the performance of Class-IL and Task-IL.
 Permuted MNIST and Rotated MNIST are used for Domain-IL.